Vaibhavsahu2810/MajorProject/README.md

 - **Search Functionality:** Easily find specific listings based on your preferences.
 - **Responsive Design:** Enjoy a seamless experience on both desktop and mobile devices.
 - **Interactive UI:** Engage with a user-friendly interface designed for smooth navigation.
+- **CRUD Operations:** Perform Create, Read, Update, and Delete operations on listings.
+- **User Authentication:** Secure user authentication using bcrypt for password hashing.
+- **Image Uploads:** Seamlessly upload and manage images using Cloudinary.

 ## Libraries and Tools Used